 - Check out your pull request branch.

-git rebase -i develop if your PR is against the develop branch).
+git rebase -i develop --signoff if your branch started from the develop branch).

 You should see a list of commits, each commit starting with the word